Are you feeling The Mother Load? So is… ELISE CONTENT, 37

 CLEAN UP YOUR PERSONAL CARE (FOR YOUR KIDS’ SAKE, TOO)

 What you put on your body is nearly as important as what you put in your body.
-This goes double for the developing systems of littles, which are even more susceptible to toxins like endocrine disruptors, found in conventional bath, body, and cleaning products.
+This goes double for the developing systems of littles, which may be even more susceptible to toxins like endocrine disruptors, found in some conventional bath, body, and cleaning products.
 Here, some cheat sheets to getting toxic chemicals out of your makeup bag, laundry room, and medicine cabinet.

 Clean Beauty—and Why It’s Important